We are building leaders, thinkers and creative problem solvers.

 Our mission is to encourage and nurture creativity and personal growth through the promotion of high-quality community arts, wellness, education, and professional-development programming.
 The ArtHaus will be a collegial place where artists can create, exhibit, and sell their work.
-A vibrant hub for the community, the ArtHaus will also be a safe place for our children to experience the boundless opportunities for freedom of expression the arts make possible.

 Community-Focused | Community-Powered